pulp/pulp/docs/sphinx/user-guide/qpid.rst

 ----------------------------------------

 By default, the Pulp server is configured to connect to the QPID broker on port 5672.
-Now that qpidd as been reconfigured to only accept SSL connections on port 5671, the Pulp server configuration file (/etc/pulp/server.conf) needs to be edited.
+Now that qpidd has been reconfigured to only accept SSL connections on port 5671, the Pulp server configuration file (/etc/pulp/server.conf) needs to be edited.
 The properties in the *messaging* section that specify the port, the CA certificate and client certificate need to be updated as follows: